Adobe-Marketing-Cloud/reactor-user-docs/README.md

 Launch is just one example of where our platform is headed: more open, more integrated and as always dedicated to customer success.

+## Contributing

+Contributions are welcomed!
+Read the [Contributing Guide](CONTRIBUTING.md) for more information.

+## Licensing

+This project is licensed under the Apache V2 License.
+See [LICENSE](LICENSE) for more information.